LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     );

-A ``RAJA::kernel`` method takes a ``RAJA::KernelPolicy`` type template parameter, and a tuple of iteration spaces and a sequence of lambda expressions as arguments.

-In the case we discuss here, the execution policy contains a nested sequence of ``RAJA::statement::For`` statements, one for each level in the loop nest.
-Each ``For`` statement takes three template parameters:
+In the case we discuss here, the execution policy contains a nested sequence of ``RAJA::statement::For`` types, indicating an iteration over each level in the loop nest.
+Each of these statement types takes three template parameters:

-  * an integral index parameter that binds the ``For`` statement to the item in the iteration space tuple corresponding to that index,
+  * an integral index parameter that binds the statement to the item in the iteration space tuple corresponding to that index
-  * an execution policy type for the associated loop nest level, and
+  * an execution policy type for the associated loop nest level
   * an *enclosed statement list* (described in :ref:`loop_elements-kernelpol-label`).

 .. note:: The nesting of ``RAJA::statement::For`` types is analogous to the